Firm Commitment to Diversity Through Employment: Past and Present

 While being able to employ and retain a diverse workforce and talent should be part of every firm’s goal, Kightlinger & Gray, stands proudly behind our history of having one of the first female Partners in Indiana, Joan Irick, and one of the first female Partners named to Management, Ginny Peterson.
 Currently, the Firm is proud to be able to have a 1/3 diversity ratio in the Partners rank.

 Part of Kightlinger & Gray’s commitment includes activity in local, regional and national events.
-In the last 12 months, the Firm has been able to be involved with and support Lambda Legal, APABA/IAPABA, Indiana MINORITY BUSINESS Magazine, multiple IU Law School diversity law student associations (The Hispanic Law Society, The Black Students Association & The Asian Law Students Association).
+In the last 12 months, the Firm has been able to be involved with and support Lambda Legal, APABA/IAPABA, Indiana MINORITY BUSINESS Magazine, Indiana Latino Expo, multiple IU Law School diversity law student associations (The Hispanic Law Society, The Black Law Students Association & The Asian Law Students Association).
 Currently the Firm is looking forward to being involved with and supporting the ILE (Indiana Latino Expo) at their upcoming golf outing.
 Furthermore, the Firm looks forward to involvement and support again this year at the 2018 DRI Diversity Seminar, which provides innovative discussions on branding, business development, and dealing with subtle forms of bias.

 KIGHTLINGER & GRAY’S COMMITMENT TO DIVERSITY & INCLUSION